astraw/ipp-sys/README.md

 ## Usage

 Compile IPP statically into your app by setting environment variable `IPP_STATIC=1`.

 You must set the `IPPROOT` environment variable.
 This is used by the `build.rs` files in the crates here to find your IPP installation.
 Typically, this is set using a tool provided by Intel with IPP and run as follows.

 On Linux:

-    source /opt/intel/bin/compilervars.sh -arch intel64 -platform linux
+    source /opt/intel/compilers_and_libraries_2019/linux/ipp/bin/ippvars.sh -arch intel64 -platform linux

 On Mac:

-    source /opt/intel/compilers_and_libraries/mac/bin/compilervars.sh -arch intel64 -platform mac
+    source /opt/intel/compilers_and_libraries_2019/mac/bin/compilervars.sh -arch intel64 -platform mac

 On Windows:

-    "C:\Program Files (x86)\IntelSWTools\compilers_and_libraries_2017\windows\ipp\bin\ippvars.bat" intel64
+    "C:\Program Files (x86)\IntelSWTools\compilers_and_libraries_2019\windows\ipp\bin\ippvars.bat" intel64

-Now you can build your crate that depends on IPP with a standard cargo command, such as:

-    # Inside the path with your crate's Cargo.toml
-    cargo build
+Update your `Cargo.toml` to include the `ipp-sys` dependency and use a cargo feature to selecting the IPP version used:

+    [dependencies]
+    ipp-sys = { version = "0.4", features=["2019"] }

+Now, you can use `ipp_sys` in your crate.

 ## License